softwaremill/codebrag/codebrag-ui-grunt/README.md

 ```
 	grunt watch
 ```
-Watch changes in .styl files and compile into index.css.
+Watch changes in .styl file and compile into index.css.
 Run this command, when you start working with .styl file, to see the changes in browser immediately.

 ```
 	grunt build
 ```
-Same as grunt watch, but compile index.css file once.
+Same as grunt watch, but compile index.css file just once.
 Run this command, if you need to update index.css just once.

 ```
 	grunt connect
 ```
 Run server.
-Go to http://localhost:8080/#/commits?nobackend to work with frontend.
+Go to [http://localhost:8080/#/commits?nobackend](http://localhost:8080/#/commits?nobackend) to work with frontend.
 Hint: run 'grunt watch' in the other terminal window to see all your updates immediately without compiling index.css by yourself.